-The pastor looked over my shoulder and I realized by his anxious expression that the man approaching us was DeBlase.
+The pastor looked over my shoulder and I realized by his anxious expression that the young man approaching us was DeBlase.
 I turned and extended my hand to the man, but he declined to shake it.

 “Mr. DeBlase,” I said, “I was just telling your pastor how much the Mercury wants to treat you fairly.”

 “Shit,” DeBlase said, “I don’t even read the Mercury any more.
 Every time I do, there I am on the front page, getting trashed.”
 He turned abruptly and walked away.
 We didn’t exactly encounter one another as brothers in Christ.
 I felt sorry for him, but at least he had given me a passable quote for the morning paper.

 Three years later, after I had left the Mercury to join the New York staff of the World Council of Churches, DeBlase was tried for the murder of his uncle and convicted.
 The members of the jury looked into his heart and thought they saw deceit in it.
 As he was led away to jail, a reporter heard him say: “I am trusting the Lord to deliver me another way.”